martinrybak/property_change_notifier/README.md

 ```

 ### Listen to all properties
-This is the current behavior of `ChangeNotifier` and is not affected, even if your model calls `notifyListeners()` with a property name.
+This is the current behavior of `ChangeNotifier` and is not affected, even if you've update your model to invoke `notifyListeners()` with a property name.

 ```
 final model = Foo();